The Day the Rains Came (song)

-Bécaud's version reached #3 in Wallonia, in a tandem ranking, and #20 in Flanders.
+Bécaud's version reached number 3 in Wallonia, in a tandem ranking, and number 20 in Flanders.

-In the United Kingdom, an English version by Jane Morgan went to number one in 1958.
-That version also reached #4 in Canada and #7 in Norway.
+In the United Kingdom, an English language version by Jane Morgan went to number one for a week in 1959.
+That version also reached number 4 in Canada, co-charting with Lefèvre's version, and number 7 in Norway.

-In US, Raymond Lefèvre was first to release the song but only as instrumental under the English name.
-Lefèvre, Morgan and Dalida were tandemly ranked #14 (Billboard) and #17 (Cash Box), while Lefèvre's and Morgan's versions were marked as bestsellers on both charts (Dalida never recorded the song in English, only her French language original was released in US under the English name).
-"The day the rains came" also reached #2 on Billboard's sheet music chart.
+In the US, Raymond Lefèvre was the first to release the song, but as instrumental under the English title.
+The song made number 14 on the Billboard Honor Roll of Hits and number 17 on the Cash Box chart, while Lefèvre's and Morgan's versions were marked as bestsellers on both charts.
+Dalida's French language original was released in US under the English title.
+"The Day the Rains Came" also reached number 2 on Billboard's sheet music chart.